 Some students arrive with parents at the Open Sky Durango office, other students (more typically young adults) travel on their own and are met at the airport, while others meet Open Sky staff in Durango.

-Transport specialists understand the importance of establishing rapport and building trust with new students and are earnest in making them feel more comfortable through authentic connection.
+Intake specialists understand the importance of establishing rapport and building trust with new students and are earnest in making them feel more comfortable through authentic connection.
 This sensitivity is essential for students who arrive feeling anxious or upset.
-The transportation team focuses on ensuring support for the incoming student throughout the day by helping them meet their basic needs with plenty of water, healthy food, and rest, as well as empathy and understanding.
+The Intake team focuses on ensuring support for the incoming student throughout the day by helping them meet their basic needs with plenty of water, healthy food, and rest, as well as empathy and understanding.
 They are also available to answer any questions students may have.

 Open Sky’s goal is to get the student into the field as soon as possible so that they can start easing into their new surroundings and meet their team – those with whom they will be sharing their journey.